tufan-io/noun-and-verb-docs/docs/getting-started/tutorial.md

 ## Test & Play

 You can run `npm run dev` to open `GraphQL Playground`.
 You can also run `NODE_ENV=dev npm run test` to run integration test which gives 100% coverage.

 ## Implement Custom Verb

-Since there's no hidden, or `Noun & Verb` specific code in the generated output, you can do whatever you want to do.
+Since there aren't any hidden magic or `Noun & Verb` specific code in the generated output, you can modify it as whatever you want to do.

-The most common thing you might want to do is adding new operation(Custom verb).
+The most common thing you might want to do is adding new operation(`Custom verb`).
 So we generated most of the boilerplate code for you.
 Let's see how it works by adding `getRandomPost` query!

+First, create `*.sdl` file any where you want.
+In this example, we created `src/verbs/GetRandomPosts.sdl` like below.

 ```graphql
 input Data {